Clueless-Community/seamless-ui/CONTRIBUTING.md

 ### Setup 3:

-&nbsp; Add your code to the mentoned path and make a new PR.
+&nbsp; Add your code to the mentioned path and make a new PR.

 ### PR guide:

-&nbsp; You need to make a PR with the templte mentioned below.
+&nbsp; You need to make a PR with the template mentioned below.

 ```
 Here is the component I have built.